5. External Examining Taught Schemes

-(i) Agree with the relevant Departmental/Institute staff on the basis for sampling dissertations (see Section 3.2 of the AQH).
-The normal expectation would be that examiners on schemes with large cohorts would samle a number of dissertations rather than see every one.
+(i) Agree with the relevant departmental staff on the basis for sampling dissertations (see Section 3.2 of the AQH).
+The normal expectation would be that examiners on schemes with large cohorts would sample a number of dissertations rather than see every one.

-(ii) Monitor, in consultation with the Departmental/Institute Examining Board, the consistency of standards in the assessment of dissertations.
+(ii) Monitor, in consultation with the Departmental Examining Board, the consistency of standards in the assessment of dissertations.

-5. External Examiners may also, by agreement with the relevant Departmental/Institute staff, undertake these additional tasks:
+5. External Examiners may also, by agreement with the relevant departmental staff, undertake these additional tasks: